NYC: New York Sushi Ko (June 2013)

-Arthur: The ikura shoyu was really strong, and it drowned out the uni a bit.
+Victor: The ikura shoyu was really strong, and it drowned out the uni a bit.
 I could really only taste the uni in the aftertaste.
 I enjoyed the taste of the ikura, but I kind of wish I could taste more of the uni.
 This wasn’t a great start for me :(.

 Chilean uni (sea urchin), ikura (salmon roe) marinated in dashi, and Hokkaido hotate (sea scallop).
 Topped with yuzu foam.

 Ken: This has mostly the same ingredients as the first course, but it works better here without the broth to muddle the flavors.
 Uni + ikura is always a good combo, and the scallop adds a nice bit of sweetness to the dish.